Well we already know that this Daily Dish is not going to be popular. Let's

 the players.
 I get that, but can't understand when the coaches reward

-discipline problems instead of forcing the players to have consequences for
+discipline problems instead of forcing the players to face real consequences for

 their actions, on or off the ice.